SGCNeRF: Few-Shot Neural Rendering via Sparse Geometric Consistency Guidance: Introduction

 Given the aforementioned context, the quest for a few-shot neural rendering methodology that not only ensures high geometric consistency, especially in high-frequency regions, but also adeptly combats overfitting continues to be a vigorous and ongoing endeavor.
 It is remarkable that, FreeNeRF \cite{yang2023freenerf} showcases a promising approach by progressively increasing the frequency of positional encoding, a technique referred to as frequency regularization.
 This method has proven particularly effective in areas dominated by low frequencies, as depicted by the regions highlighted in yellow in Fig. \ref{fig:motivation}, leveraging its intrinsic smoothing properties.
 Nonetheless, this approach encounters a notable decline in performance concerning both the visual quality of the rendered images and the maintenance of geometric consistency within high-frequency regions, as delineated by the segments highlighted in green in Fig. \ref{fig:motivation}.
 Such observations motivate the exploration of a specialized methodology aimed at enhancing the geometric consistency of high-frequency components, thus addressing the nuanced demands of few-shot neural rendering.

 Drawing inspiration from the principle of sparse image matching, in this paper, we introduce an innovative sparse geometric consistency method, termed as SGCNeRF, for few-shot novel view synthesis.
 The key parts of SGCNeRF involve sparse feature match, frequency regularization and explicit geometry regularization.
 Initially, we utilize a pre-trained sparse matching operator to establish correspondences on high-frequency keypoints offline.
 These corresponding pixels are then mapped into 3D space based on their rendered depth.
 By minimizing the distances between the paired 3D points, we comprehensively optimize the geometry of the radiance field.
 This process simultaneously enforces a robust constraint on the placement of high-frequency keypoints to prevent excessive smoothing caused by the frequency regularization method.
-Acknowledging the potential decline in performance caused by inaccurate correspondences, we propose a simple yet effective filter that ensures geometric consistency, which excludes inconsistent correspondences, defined as rays with a minimum distance exceeding a predefined threshold, significantly improving overall geometric consistency.
-Overall, our proposed SGCNeRF method achieves sparse geometric consistency in high-frequency areas while maintaining the superior performance of frequency regularization in regions with low texture or geometry variation.
+Acknowledging the potential decline in performance caused by inaccurate correspondences, we propose a simple yet effective filter that ensures geometric consistency, which excludes inconsistent correspondences, defined as rays with a minimum distance exceeding a predefined threshold, significantly improving overall geometric consistency. {To further alleviate distortions resulting from matching errors in the post-training stage, we introduce a frequency-guided geometry regularization scheme, which adaptively relaxes geometric constraints through a frequency annealing schedule, promoting more stable and accurate geometry refinement.} Overall, our proposed SGCNeRF method achieves sparse geometric consistency in high-frequency areas while maintaining the superior performance of frequency regularization in regions with low texture or geometry variation.
 Extensive experiments demonstrate that our method outperforms the state-of-the-art methods on multiple datasets, without necessitating additional 3D data or training interventions.

 The main contributions of our work are summarized as follows:

 \begin{itemize} \item We introduce a novel perspective that accurately locating sparse keypoints while gradually refining is a more effective strategy for few-shot neural rendering, especially in recovering fine details.